adam-zethraeus/Republished/README.md

 ## Problem
 Nested `ObservableObjects` don't play well with SwiftUI.

-An `ObservableObject` is a reference type, not a value type.
-This means a field on an outer `ObservableObject` containing an inner `ObservableObject` *doesn't change* when the inner object's one's changes.
-As such the outer object will not send the `objectWillChange` notification required for SwiftUI to know to rerender views that depend on its data.
+An `ObservableObject` is an identity type, not a value type.
+This means a field on an outer `ObservableObject` containing an inner `ObservableObject` *doesn't change* when the inner object changes.
+This means SwiftUI isn't notified of any changes happening and won't update corresponding views.

+This package solves this problem.

+### But, consider...
-Nested `ObservableObjects` are often a sign your data model needs some refactoring — but they can also sometimes be a nice way to separate code concerns.
+Nested `ObservableObjects` are often a sign that an app's data model needs some love.
+If it's just a state your code has 'ended up in', consider doing some refactoring instead of using `@Republished`.

+However: used right `@Republished` can make keeping a nice separation of concerns easier.

+This repo's example app uses `ObservableObjects` as 'ViewModels' and 'DomainModels' — decoupling business logic from view logic — and also from the *presentation logic* in the ViewModel.
-This repo's [Example App](https://github.com/adam-zethraeus/Republished/tree/main/RepublishTestApp.swiftpm) uses nested `ObservableObjects` to separate its 'DomainModel' from its 'ViewModel', showcasing a version of the MVVM pattern that separates view-display logic from business logic (and is a bit closer to MVVM's [original form](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/enterprise-application-patterns/mvvm)).
+It showcases a version of MVVM that allows view-independent business logic modelling — and is a lot closer to MVVM's [original form](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/enterprise-application-patterns/mvvm).

 ## Usage